jht9629-nyu/IM-Screens-2024-03-ima/weeks/01_intro.md

 - find a p5js sketch that tickles your fancy
 - duplicate the sketch and add a comment to link to the original
-- please name your sketch beging with "ims01-nickname" to help me keep track
+- please name your sketch "ims01-nickname" to help me keep track
 - add comments to the sketch describing how you think the algorithm works

-- add a link to your sketch on the [wiki home page](https://github.com/jht9629/IM-Screens/wiki#week-01-homework)
+- add a link to your sketch on the [wiki home page](https://github.com/p5videoKit/IM-Screens-2024-03-ima/wiki#week-01-homework)

 - start thinking about your final project
 - collaboration with other class members is ok,